February 6, 2018 // By Jeff Szpak, Gabe Camargo

 After going through the interview process, the remaining tools and techniques used in the Discovery phase are pretty straight forward.
 Just be aware that we haven’t listed all of the tools available to you as researchers.
 The ones listed are here because they stand out as being very effective at this stage of the Design Thinking process.

-When it comes to creating personas, be sure to do so for each specific type of user— minimally three to four.
-Having much more will cause too much distraction and dilute the users’ specific needs.
+When it comes to creating personas, be sure to do so for each specific type of user— ideally, you'll want to have three to four.
+Having more will cause too much distraction and dilute the users’ specific needs.

 Start out by identifying your top 5 competitors and analyze their product offerings, capabilities, points of advantage or strength, and areas of improvement.
 Analyze your own product in the same way and chart the comparison findings.
 Rely on these findings to formulate product improvements and a direction plan.